NEW Focus 2 Career Assessments

 Focus 2 Career includes five free career assessments to help you learn about occupations and majors that fit your unique interests, abilities, values, and personality.
 After taking your assessments, make a career coaching appointment to review your results and plan your next-steps with a Career Center staff member.

 Focus 2 Career Instructions & Worksheets (includes link to Focus 2 Career Portal)

 Screen Reader Compatible Version of Focus 2 Career Instructions & Worksheets

 Note: When creating your Focus 2 Career account, use the Access Code:

 Career Center staff are available to meet with you one-on-one to discuss your career interests and goals, Focus 2 Career assessment results, and career exploration activities like informational interviewing and job shadowing.

-Career Coach – Learn about DMACC programs and related occupations on this website custom-built for our college.
+Career Coach – Learn about DMACC programs and related occupations on this website.

 CareerOneStop – Explore career profiles and access training and job search resources on this website from the U.S. Department of Labor.

 Occupational Outlook Handbook – Access detailed occupational profiles on this Bureau of Labor Statistics website, including information about salaries, projected job openings, required training, etc.